-The Act also requires that reporting entities conduct verification of a customer's address using documents, data or information issued by a reliable and independent source.
-While this code of practice does not intend to prescribe how to do so, reporting entities must determine an appropriate method for verifying a customer's address from a reliable and independent source.
+The AML/CFT Act also requires that reporting entities conduct verification of a customer's address using documents, data or information issued by a reliable and independent source.
+This code of practice does not prescribe the way in which reporting entities can fulfil this obligation.